etangreal/codeviz/README.md

 		cd /vagrant/src
 		mrt

-	# Open another console and repeat: SSHing INTO THE CONTAINER
+	# Open another console and REPEAT: **SSHing INTO THE CONTAINER
 	# now start the backend

 		cd /vagrant/backend
 		python zrpc-opt-srv.py

-# DEV
+# DEVELOPMENT

 	# Open the browser with the following url: